DevMountain/unit-testing-afternoon/README.md

 });
 ```

-Let's move on to our method: `checkout`.
+Let's move on to our last method: `checkout`.
 This method should be pretty easy to test.
 All we need to do here is add a random number of cars to our cart and then call the `checkout` method.
 We can then `expect` `cart` equals an empty array and we can then `expect` `total` equals `0`.

 ```js
 test('checkout() shoud empty the cart array and set total to 0.', function() {